-Jing-Ming’s research interests lie in Corporate Finance, Corporate Governance, Behavioural Finance, Asset Pricing, Investment, Applied Financial Econometrics, and Environmental Finance.
+Jing-Ming’s research interests lie in Corporate Finance, Corporate Governance, Environmental Finance, Behavioural Finance, Asset Pricing, Investment, Applied Financial Econometrics, and M&As.

 His research looks into corporate finance and corporate governance issues, factors resulting in abnormal returns and special phenomena and trading in stock or derivatives markets.
 Additional areas of research include the modeling for stocks and options, the application of Bayesian inference and Monte Carlo simulation, investors’ trading behaviour, and issues in earnings management and dividend payout policy.